TrialsNest

 Clinical trial recruitment software for multi-site studies

-A buyer guide for clinical trial recruitment software in multi-site studies, focused on shared workflows, local coordinator ownership, source quality, records readiness, dashboard visibility, and sponsor reporting.
+A guide to recruitment software for multi-site studies, covering shared workflow standards, local queues, source quality, scheduling, and reporting.

 Multi-site studies need recruitment software that connects the front door of patient interest to site ownership, prescreen review, records readiness, scheduling movement, source-quality reporting, and sponsor visibility across locations.